OOKB/kinderplatz-api/content/pages/agegroups.md

 ### School-Age Care

-K﻿inderplatz serves children entering kindergarten through 8 years of age during the summer months through the operation of a small summer school-age program for up to 20 children with 2 teachers and a shared floater assistant.
+Kinderplatz serves children entering kindergarten through 8 years of age during the summer months through the operation of a small summer school-age program for up to 20 children with 2 teachers and a shared floater assistant.
 This program runs mid-June through most of August each year.